drov0/exxp/README.md

 == Description ==

-Exxp is a WordPress plugin that connects any blog to the hive blockchain.
-It also allows you to benefit from a blockchain powered comment section.
+Exxp connects your blog to the hive blockchain.

+It automatically backs up your posts to the hive blockchain improving your seo via backlinks and allowing you to earn tokens.
+You can also benefit from a comment section powered by hive, which allows you to improve engagement as your blog will be exposed on multiple other sites where readers can read and interact with your post.

-Find out more on our discord server: https://discord.gg/Ar8KmzB
+Find out more on our discord server https://discord.gg/Ar8KmzB and on our website: https://exxp.io

 **Features :**